slatedocs/slate/source/includes/_endpoint-dataset.md

 Parameter                          | Type        | Description
 -----------------------------------|-------------|------------------------------------------------
-q                                  | string      | query string
+q                                  | String      | query string
-f                                  | json Object | used to filter the output of the search (see below) limit                              | integer     | limit the number of dataset results returned by the api to less than this amount (default: 10) offset                             | integer     | offset into the search index to start gathering results from pre-filter max_variables_per_dataset          | integer     | limit the number of variables that match to this number (default: 1000, max: 1000) embedded_variables                 | boolean     | embed the results within the dataset results (this will become the default in the future) max_subfield_entries_per_variable  | integer     | some fields in a variable result are a list of items, these lists can be very long at times (think category names).
+f                                  | Json Object | used to filter the output of the search (see below) limit                              | Integer     | limit the number of dataset results returned by the api to less than this amount (default: 10) offset                             | Integer     | offset into the search index to start gathering results from pre-filter max_variables_per_dataset          | Integer     | limit the number of variables that match to this number (default: 1000, max: 1000) embedded_variables                 | Boolean     | embed the results within the dataset results (this will become the default in the future) max_subfield_entries_per_variable  | Integer     | some fields in a variable result are a list of items, these lists can be very long at times (think category names).
 This limits the number of results for performance/noise reduction.
 Pertinent (matching) results are returned first, and then remaining results are padded to meet the limit.

 <aside class="notice">
 By default there are only 10 datasets returned.
 Inside the response you will find a `totals.datasets` that